John Bolton Responds To The White House Decision To Cancel His CNN Interview

 John Bolton is a former Fox News contributor and is among many White House officials President Trump has hired from the network.

 Bolton was also asked about Trump’s attacks on the press which Jon Karl compared to Putin’s alleged suppression of free speech in Russia.
-The ABC host notes that Trump repeatedly branding news reports that are not as favorable as fake news.
+The ABC host notes that Trump repeatedly brands news reports that are not as favorable as fake news.

 Tune to @ThisWeekABC for my interview on the Helsinki meeting and the President’s position of strength. pic.twitter.com/LdPex2GZUG